deadlyvipers/dojo_rules/introduction.md

 My name is Vic
 My favorite CodeSchool path is Git.
+Other than that is Electives.